dustinpfister/blog_posts/_posts/canvas-clip.md

 ## 1 - A basic canvas clip method example

-For starters a basic example of the canvas clip method is in order.
-For this here is an example that just involves creating a path and then using the canvas clip method to set the clipped area for the canvas context.
-Once the clipped area is set I then just fill the whole area of the canvas, but only the clipped area is what is changed.
+For starters a basic example of the canvas clip method is in order, nothing fancy just a hello world of sorts with the clip method.
+For this here is an example that just involves creating a path as always when it comes to doing so using the begin path method followed by the canvas arc method to draw a circle area with paths.
+Then once I have my path instead of using the fill or stroke method I call the canvas clip method to set the clipped area for the canvas context.

+Once the clipped area is set I then any additional rendering to the canvas will only happen in the clipped area.
+For this example I use the fill rect method to fill the whole canvas with a solid color, but instead of the whole canvas being filled it is just the area in the circle that gets filled.

 ```html
 <html>